Transcript: Self care tips + rituals for the autumn equinox + beyond! 🍂🍁🍃🌗

 Let go of what is heavy.
 Become lighter.

 Be more effective with where you put your energy.
 A physical manifestation of that might be having a clearout.
 I like to revamp my stationary for example (no more grumbles when reaching for that scratchy blotty pen).
 I also like to transition my rail of clothes ready for autumn koselig: out come the knits, ribbed tops and tights.
 You don't need to have a new wardrobe (i've been telling myself for years that not being able to afford clothes has benefits too - lol), find the things you love and layer them up to create new looks.
 Realise there might be some frowns about this somehow implying “How you look is important”, but rather, this is about a feeling.
 How do your things make you feel?
 If something isn't feeling great, give it away.

 And of course, checking your relationships and where your energy goes is also important.
 Are you feeling the way you want to feel with the people in your life?
 Any energy leaks or drains?
 See to that babes.
 Unfollow.
 Block.
 Ignore.
 Do what you need to do.
 Lifehack: You don't have to be friends with people you don't like.
 So protect your energy.
+Aaaaand of course, there is a podcast episode i made for you about that too, in case you need some advice and some support, it’s episode 8 and called Do You Boo, this one’s for the people pleasers.
 Look after your space.
 Nurture those you want in your life.
 Plop them on your gratitude list eh?